josesantos/transit/README.md

 License
 =======
 This project is available under GNU General Public License V2.0.
 See the attached license files for details.
+I do not own any of the images used on the example site, nor am I affliated with the websites linked.